DimitrijeDobrota/stamen/README.md

 Item entity is detonated by `-` sign at the start of the line and consists of two parts: code(one word) and prompt(rest of the line).

-Menu entity creates a new panel, and each subsequent menu item is added as an option to the panel, until new panel is created.
+Panel entity creates a new panel, and each subsequent menu item is added as an option to the panel, until new panel is created.

 Panel code is an unique reference to the panel, whilst item code can be a